Shopify/polaris/src/components/Link/README.md

 To make the external link functionality clear to all merchants:

-- Use the [icon component](/components/images-and-icons/icon) to add the `external` icon to the link.
+- Use the [icon component](/components/images-and-icons/icon) to add the `external` icon to the link
 - Use the `accessibilityLabel` on the icon prop to include the warning about opening a new tab in the button text for non-visual screen reader users.

 ### Keyboard support